Dubai Employment Visa Labor & Visa Fraud – Complete Safety Guide

 • Scammers often target foreign workers with promises of high-paying jobs.

-• Victims can lose money, get deported, and face lifetime bans from the UAE.
+• Victims can lose money, get deported, and face UAE visa overstay and blacklist penalties.

-• Immigration fines for illegal work can reach AED 50,000 per case.
+• Immigration fines for illegal work can reach USD 13,500 per case.

 Common Types of Employment Visa & Labor Fraud in 2026